As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

 But what makes it different than other 2.0 models?

-I spent enough time testing every single aspect of this coffee maker and here I've shared all the findings and insights to give you a bottom line whether or not this is right choice for your kitchen.
+I spent enough time testing every single aspect of this coffee maker, and here I’ve shared all the findings and insights to give you a bottom line whether or not this is the right choice for your kitchen.

 Let’s explore all the bells and whistles…

-Keurig K575 has the biggest water tank on any Keurig 2.0 models holding an 80oz huge reservoir capacity meaning less chances for a spill and more capacity of H₂O.
+Keurig K575 has the biggest water tank on any Keurig 2.0 model holding an 80oz huge reservoir capacity meaning fewer chances for a spill and more capacity of H₂O.

 An in-built nightlight is a bonus with a choice of 5 different colors that shines through the reservoir, making it convenient to brew a late-night coffee without blaring out the bright kitchen light.